radek-sprta/mariner/README.md

 ## TODO
 - Add more trackers for searching
-- Pass torrents directly to Transmission and Deluge
 - Offer more configuration options
 - Provide installation methods outside of pip